GIAAIL/Smart-Bag/README.md

   5. MQTT Control Logic ( seperated in all the modules, including controller / website / device )
   6. ([Mosquitto Feedback Controll](#Feedback)) -- An experimental side project that use PID controller to adjust the motor power with pressure feedback, see [This Youtube Video](https://www.youtube.com/watch?v=mnSC4qjzziw) for a quick demo.

-- For the communication of all the components in this repo, see [this excalidraw diagram](https://excalidraw.com/#room=55850e406bf89b3ca01c,bQ7NPqvCC9gKfAy7OdJU-A)

 - Configuration Website is hosted by GitPage, available [Here](https://nemo1999.github.io/Smart-Bag/Config_Website/index.html)